Burger Continental: Description

 It was a casual restaurant known for its "eclectic menu", featuring hamburgers, Middle Eastern and Greek cuisine.
 The Hindoyans served dishes including hummus, kebabs, shish kebab, and shrimp skewers.
 It was known for serving Chicken Corinthian, a signature dish baked in filo dough with spinach and feta cheese.
 The restaurant offered brunch and lunch buffets.
 Both its burgers and its Mediterranean food were popular with customers.

 On weekend nights, the restaurant had live music and belly dancers as entertainment.
 It typically featured a quartet of Greek musicians.
 A review from the Los Angeles Times called it "a place where you get a belly dancer and three-piece jazz band interpreting Radiohead's "Kid A" — at noon, on a Sunday."

 It had a reputation of serving inexpensive food and alcohol.
 An article from LAist described it as a "no-frills" establishment "where you could sit outdoors, watch a belly dancing performance and drink a cheap pitcher of beer."
 The Rough Guide to Los Angeles stated that "you can get mounds of chicken and lamb kebabs for no more than a few dollars."
+Due to the large number of Caltech and NASA JPL scientists and engineers that were known to dine regularly at this establishment during the Cold War era, the LA Weekly labeled this restaurant as the "First Burger Joint To Go When the Russians Drop the Bomb".